It’s the 90th anniversary of Poble Espanyol and we wanted to show you a fantastic journey in Barcelona.

-The creation of this enclosure was carried out in the first instance for the International Exhibition in Barcelona of 1929, but because of its architectural and cultural beauty, it was not demolished at the end of the exhibition, to keep it as a tourist place.
+The creation of this enclosure was carried out for the first time for the International Exhibition in Barcelona in 1929, but because of its architectural and cultural beauty, it was not demolished at the end of the exhibition, instead it was kept as a tourist attraction.

-Over the years it has been adapted to the needs, going from being a scenario that represents the different cultures of Spain, to a prison camp during the civil war.
+Over the years it has been adapted for different needs, going from being a site that represents the different cultures of Spain, to a prison camp during the civil war.

 Journey in Poble Espanyol in Barcelona